orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 [SINCE Orbeon Forms 4.4]

-You can use `if` to evaluate a condition during the expression of a process.
+You can use `if` to evaluate a condition during the execution of a process.
 The condition is expressed as an XPath expression and runs in the context of the root element of the main form instance:

 ```ruby
 if ("//secret = 42")